k2bd/ghost-api/README.md

 ### Running a local development server

-To run a local development server: `poe local-server`
+To start the testing DynamoDB instance and run a local development server: `poe local-server`

 Nicely rendered API docs are then available on http://127.0.0.1:8000/redoc

-For it to actually do anything you must have a testing DynamoDB instance running (i.e. by running `docker-compose up`)